May Robson: Marriages and children

 Robson ran away from home to marry her first husband, 18 year-old Charles Leveson Gore, in London.
 They were married on 1 November 1875 at the parish church in Camden Town, London.
 (Note: Although Robson said that she was 16 when she married, she was 17 years-of-age, based upon her date of birth, when she married Charles Gore.
 Her husband's name has been said to be Charles Leveson Gore, Charles Livingston Gore, Edward H. Gore, and E. H. Gore.)
-They traveled on the steamer SS Vaderland and arrived in New York on 17 May 1877.
-They purchased 380 acres of land in Fort Worth, Texas where they built a house and established a cattle ranch.
+They traveled on the steamer SS Vaderland and arrived in New York City on 17 May 1877.
+They purchased 380 acres of land in Fort Worth, Texas, where they built a house and established a cattle ranch.
 According to Jan Jones, "the Gores survived two years in their prairie manor house before homesickness, rural isolation, and repeated bouts of fever convinced them to sell and try their fortunes in the more settled East."
-They moved to New York City with little money and Robson said that Gore died shortly thereafter.
-(Note: According to Jan Jones, when Gore wanted to return to England, Robson decided that she wanted to stay in New York and the couple divorced.
+They moved to New York City with little money, and Robson said that Gore died shortly thereafter.
+(Note: According to Jan Jones, when Gore wanted to return to England, Robson decided that she wanted to stay in New York City and the couple divorced.
 Gore returned to London.
 He died in the early 1880s.)

 Robson supported her children by crocheting hoods and embroidery, designing dinner cards, and teaching painting.
 By the time she began her acting career in 1883, two of her three children had died from illnesses, (Note: Robson says that the children both died of scarlet fever.
 Axel Nissen states the causes of death as diphtheria and scarlet fever.
 Who's Who on the stage states that the children's death came about as the result of poverty (i.e., not a specific cause of death, but an influencing factor).) leaving only Edward Hyde Leveson Gore.
 (Note: Her son, whose full name was Edward Hyde Leveson Gore, was born on December 2, 1876 and died September 23, 1954 Her son Edward and daughter-in-law were alive at the time of his mother's death.
 They had a son, Robson Gore.)

 Six years after beginning her stage career, Robson married Augustus Homer Brown, a police surgeon, on 29 May 1889.
 They were together until his death on 1 April 1920.
 Robson's son, Edward Gore, was her business manager.